-The National Create a Vacuum Day can also be observed by single-handedly or jointly creating a vacuum at home.
+The day can also be observed by single-handedly or jointly creating a vacuum at home.
 While this is doable on your own, there is always a lot of fun and reverence that can be achieved when you engage in such a monumental activity with others.

 - Teach other people how to create a vacuum

 You can also spend this day teaching others, potentially young children that are able to understand the concept of making a vacuum.
 By making sure that those around you know how to make the vacuum, you will have ensured that the spirit of the Create a Vacuum Day continues to live on.